ridapr/Startup2024/notes.md

 test from github

 Midterm Questions
-* In the following code, what does the link element do? **a class selector is a name preceded by a full stop (".") and an ID selector is a name preceded by a hash character ("#").
-The difference between an ID and a class is that an ID can be used to identify one element, whereas a class can be used to identify more than one**
+* In the following code, what does the link element do?
 * In the following code, what does a div tag do?
-* In the following code, what is the difference between the #title and .grid selector?
+* In the following code, what is the difference between the #title and .grid selector? **a class selector is a name preceded by a full stop (".") and an ID selector is a name preceded by a hash character ("#").
+The difference between an ID and a class is that an ID can be used to identify one element, whereas a class can be used to identify more than one**
-* In the following code, what is the difference between padding and margin?
+* In the following code, what is the difference between padding and margin? **The biggest difference between padding and margin is that vertical margins auto-collapse, and padding doesn't.
+Consider two elements one above the other each with padding of 1em.
+This padding is considered to be part of the element and is always preserved.You will end up with the content of the first element, followed by the padding of the first element, followed by the padding of the second, followed by the content of the second element.
+Thus the content of the two elements will end up being 2em apart.Now replace that padding with 1em margin.
+Margins are considered to be outside of the element, and margins of adjacent items will overlap.**
 * Given this HTML and this CSS how will the images be displayed using flex?
 * What does the following padding CSS do?
 * What does the following code using arrow syntax function declaration do?